The Ancient of Days, designed, printed, and hand colored by William Blake, was the frontispiece of his 1794 poem Europe a Prophecy. An epic...

-Jean-Honoré Fragonard (1732-1806) was the most prolific French painter of the 18th century.
+Jean-Honoré Fragonard (1732–1806) was the most prolific French painter of the 18th century.
 He created over 550 paintings embodying the spirit of the Rococo age.
-His most famous painting, The Swing, not only captures the humour and sensuality of a love triangle, but it also captures the erotic feelings of hidden desire and fleeting temptation.
+His most famous painting, The Swing, not only captures the humor and sensuality of a love triangle, but it also evokes the erotic feelings of hidden desire and fleeting temptation.
 Let us explore a Fragonard masterpiece.
 Let us explore a forbidden love.

 Money, power, and sex were the three most basic desires of 18th century France.
 To be considered successful you needed to be rich, influential, and attractive.
 The French aristocracy continually worked towards these three idols by gaining funds, titles, and lovers.
 The Rococo age was a time of self-indulgence, where greed was good, and more was better.
 Being modest, unimportant, and chaste were cynically abandoned for the luxurious world of material comforts and easy virtues.
 Jean-Honoré Fragonard explores the three basic desires of money, power, and sex through his masterpiece, The Swing.

 “Money, money, money.
 Must be funny.
-In the rich man's world.”
+In the rich man’s world.”
 As ABBA, the Swedish pop group, once famously sang, money can open lives to undreamed possibilities.
-Fragonard’s The Swing oozes with glamourous possibilities all funded by money.
+Fragonard’s The Swing oozes with glamorous possibilities all funded by money.
 Elegant possibilities include fashionable clothes, exclusive amusements, graceful living, romantic adventures, and financial independence.
 All of these possibilities are evident in the painting.
 The lady and two gentlemen are fashionably clothed in the latest style.
 They are spending valuable working hours outdoors in lazy pursuit.
 They are stress-free, smiling, and happy.
 These people are the idle rich.

 The affluent aristocracy portrayed in The Swing are like three actors in a French comic opera.
 They each have a role in the story that is unfolding.
 The gentleman in the bottom right corner represents money.
 He is a noble, and he is a married man.
-He is well-dressed in his sombre brown attire and white powdered hair.
+He is well-dressed in his sombre attire and white powdered hair.
 His smiles affectionately at the lady in the swing.
 He is much older than the young lady, and looks at her with kind but possessive eyes.
 He is her much older husband.
 He is rich, and that is how he has gained her in marriage.
 The ropes in his hands represent the ties of matrimony.
 She may swing away but the marriage ties always pull her back to her husband.
 They have a mariage à la mode, or fashionable wedding, based upon money, not love.

 The centerpiece of this painting is a beautiful aristocratic lady dressed in opulent fashion.
 Silk, ribbons, and lace adorn her clothes while a coy bergère hat rests on her delicate head.
 Expensive white stockings clad her legs while pink pump shoes highlight her delicate feet.
 She is a vision of loveliness.
 Youth, grace, and charm touch her with their gifts.
 She is majestic through her exquisite femininity.
 She is a moving ball of warm pink against a cool background of turquoise shade.
 The lady represents power.